bukeme/social-network/README.md

 ![](/readme-imgs/socialnet3.png)

 ## Project Description:
-This project is a social media website where users can create cotents, engage with contents, follow people, chat privately with friends and create groups for group conversations.
+This project is a social media website that allows users to create content, engage with content, follow people, chat privately, and create groups.
-I built this project to enhance my web development skills and ground myself in technologies like Django, Django Channels and JavaScript.
+I created this project to improve my web development abilities.
+Here is the link to the live website.
+[Click](https://web-production-adb4.up.railway.app)

 The technologies I used in building this project are:
 - Python